The Best way to Pray for a Narcissistic Jerk-

 Let us behave decently, as in the daytime, not in carousing and drunkenness, not in sexual immorality and debauchery, not in dissension and jealousy- Romans 13:13 NIV

-Her church has a new pastor she likes very much.
+She feels he is smart and insightful.
 His sermons are excellent and all-in-all she feels he is taking the church in a solid direction.
 The problem is with his wife.
-She acts as the co-pastor of the church.
-My friend has zero problem with her role and initially really liked the woman, she’s bright, funny and my friend said she appears to really love Jesus.
+She plays a significant role in church leadership.
+My friend has zero problem with her role and initially really liked the woman, she’s bright, funny and my friend said she seems to really love Jesus.

 The problem started a couple of months back.
 My friend, who has been involved in a leadership capacity at the church for years was suddenly removed from groups and boards she had previously led.
 This was done without so much as a word to her or an explanation as to why.
 Furthermore, the pastor’s wife had made some public comments that were subtly demeaning and even blatantly rude to and about my friend.
 My friend has refused to discuss the issue with anyone at her church but she said that people were starting to ask what was going on.